Train Large, Deploy Compact: Structured Compression for Compact Low-Rank Adaptation: Introduction

 We summarize our contribution as follows:

-\begin{itemize} \item We propose \textit{PrunedLoRA}, a new framework that identifies highly representative low-rank adapters by structured pruning from an over-parameterized initialization with more representation capacity while retaining inference efficiency.
-Unlike prior approaches with a fixed low-rank budget, \textit{PrunedLoRA} only enforces the low-rank constraint at the end of fine-tuning, enabling flexible and adaptive rank allocation during fine-tuning. \item We establish the first theoretical analysis of the robustness of two major structured pruning approaches for large language models.
-Using a toy self-attention model, we prove that gradient-based pruning is more robust to weight perturbations in terms of overall loss than activation-based pruning, and we also show that this intuition extends to broader settings.
+\begin{itemize} \item We propose \textit{PrunedLoRA}, a new framework that identifies highly representative low-rank adapters by structured pruning from an over-parameterized initialization, increasing representational capacity while retaining efficiency.
+Unlike prior approaches with a fixed low-rank budget, \textit{PrunedLoRA} enforces the low-rank constraint only at the end of fine-tuning, enabling flexible and adaptive rank allocation during training. \item We establish a theoretical analysis of the robustness of two major structured pruning approaches for large language models.
+Using a toy self-attention model, we show that gradient-based pruning is more robust to weight perturbations in terms of overall loss than activation-based pruning, and we further discuss how this intuition can extend to broader settings.